Indigenous Embassy Jerusalem Academic Symposium 2025

 Dr Sheree Trotter

 Sheree Trotter is New Zealand Maori (Te Arawa).
 She earned a PhD in history from the University of Auckland (Thesis: Zionism in New Zealand to 1948).
+She is a Fellow of London Centre for the Study of Contemporary Antisemitism andcompleted an ISGAP scholars-in-residence course at University of Oxford in 2023.
 In 2012 she co-founded the Holocaust and Antisemitism Foundation for whom she has interviewed seventy Holocaust survivors.
-Sheree completed an Institute for the Study of Global Antisemitism and Policy scholars-in-residence course at University of Oxford in 2023.
 She is co-director of Indigenous Embassy Jerusalem.

 Read More